nmshd/documentation/_includes/scenarios/operate/modules.md

 ### Requesting Modules

-In case you need a further Module for your application, please raise an [issue](https://github.com/nmshd/feedback/issues/new/choose).
+In case you need a further Module for your application, please state a [feature request](https://github.com/nmshd/feedback/issues/new?assignees=&labels=enhancement&projects=&template=feature_request.md&title=%5BFEATURE%5D+).